estcube/Telemetry-Forwarding-Client/README.md

 Once you have installed the frontend dependencies (see previous section) you can build the frontend.
 In the directory `frontend/`, run `yarn build`, to build the application frontend into `frontend/app/dist/`.
 For building the frontend in production mode, use `yarn build:prod`.

+### Packaging

+Once the frontend is built, the application can be packaged into a minimal distributable.

+#### Universal

+The universal package can be built, using the `client/build.sh` script.
+It mostly just does file copying a renaming.
+The end result will be put into the `dist` folder.

+#### Windows

+The windows specific packaging is done using `pyinstaller`.
+The source is packaged into an `.exe` file along with all the dependencies and the python 3 runtime.

+When running `pyinstaller`, the `csv` module has to be marked as a hidden import alongside all the modules that `src/icp.py` imports.
+The `icp` module needs to be excluded from the package and copied independently into the `src/` folder of the distributable, since this file is overwritten by the configuration updater.